-Proposals for specialist housing, such as homes for older people, student, HMOs or essential worker accommodation(37), and other groups requiring specifically designed accommodation will be supported where the following criteria are met:
+Proposals for specialist housing, such as homes for older people, student, HMOs or essential worker accommodation, and other groups requiring specifically designed accommodation will be supported where the following criteria are met:

-- There is an identified need as set out in the most up to date HEDNA or a parish 1. local housing need study ; - 2.
+- 1. There is an identified need; - 2.
 It will not lead to a concentration of similar uses in an area that would be detrimental to the character or function of an area and / or residential amenity; - 3.
 It is in close proximity to everyday services, connecting by safe and suitable walking / cycling routes or public transport for the intended occupier; - 4.
 It can be demonstrated that the development is designed to provide the most appropriate types of support for the target resident; - 5.
-It can be demonstrated that revenue funding can be secured to maintain the longterm viability of the scheme (if relevant to the type of accommodation proposed); and - 6.
+It can be demonstrated that revenue funding can be secured to maintain the long-term viability of the scheme (if relevant to the type of accommodation proposed); and - 6.
 The scheme is supported by the relevant agencies (if relevant to the accommodation type to be provided).